Welcome to our troop and thanks for visiting. The past 15 years as Scoutmaster I have observed:

-Troop 306 was formed in 1960 and is charted be Parents for Scouting, Inc. We are dedicated to helping boys become leaders through guided leadership experiences in scouting skills, advancement, and recreational activities.
+Troop 306 was formed in 1960 and is charted by Parents for Scouting, Inc. We are dedicated to helping boys become leaders through guided leadership experiences in scouting skills, advancement, and recreational activities.

-We meet each Tuesday evening from 7:00 to 8:30 at the Avon Youth Foundation building (affectionately called "The Scout Hut") located west of the AJAA baseball diamonds off 100 South.
-Scouts are expected to wear Class A uniforms (official Boy Scout shirt and belt) to all meetings and outings.
+We meet most every Tuesday evening from 7:00 to 8:30 at the Avon Youth Foundation building (affectionately called "The Scout Hut") located west of the AJAA baseball diamonds off 100 South.
+Scouts are expected to wear a Class A uniform (official Boy Scout shirt) to all meetings and most outings.

 - Troop meets every Tuesday 7:00 PM to 8:30 PM

 - Class A shirts required at meetings and most functions

 SCOUTMASTER NOTE: We all know every scout will loss their shirt at least once during their time in the troop, so don't let that keep you home

 Our annual dues are only $160, which includes:

 - Free camping ALL YEAR (guests are typically $5 - $10 per event)